Chronicle-co/PPRA-Webscraper/README.md

 NOTE: Change github in github/workflows/ to .github to make yml files appear in Actions and run automatically.
       Also remember to add `GMAIL_SENDER`, `GMAIL_RECIPIENT` ,`CREDENTIALS_JSON` ,`TOKEN_JSON` in secrets in Settings or code will not work.
       Also make repo private if in use (added `CREDENTIALS_JSON` and `TOKEN_JSON` ) as it might be a security risk.
+      Keywords can be changed in main.py's main function.